-Dorothy may have followed the yellow brick road to the Emerald City, but all you need to do is board a Qantas or Virgin Australia flight from Brisbane Airport and in one-and-a-half hours you can be touching down in Emerald, Outback Queensland.
+Dorothy may have followed the yellow brick road to the Emerald City, but all you need to do is board a Qantas, Virgin Australia or Alliance Airlines flight from Brisbane Airport and in one-and-a-half hours you can be touching down in Emerald, Outback Queensland.

 Don’t let the name fool you, Emerald may be the gateway to one of the largest Gemfields in the Southern Hemisphere, but it’s sapphires that glitter in this region.